-SYSTTY Equate to System Teletype device address (normally X'02'); do not exclude.
-Equate to High Speed Paper Tape Reader/Punch device address (normally X'13'); equate to 0 to exclude.
-HSPTR Equate to Card Reader device address (normally X'04'); equate to 0 to exclude.
-CARD PRINT Equate to Line Printer device address (normally X'62'); equate to 0 to exclude.
+SYSTTY Equate to System Teletype device address or System CRT over a current loop interface (normally X'02'); do not exclude unless SYSCRT has been selected.
+Exclude by equating to 0.
+SYSCRT Equate to System CRT device address of a PASLA (Programmable Asynchronous Single Line Adapter); do not exclude unless SYSTTY has been selected.
+Exclude by equating to 0.
+CRT1 CRT2 CRT3 CRT4 Equate to CRT device addresses of associated PASLA's, equate to zero to exclude.
+HSPTR Equate to High Speed Paper Tape Reader/Punch device address (normally X'13'); equate to 0 to exclude.
+CARD Equate to Card Reader device address (normally X'04'); equate to 0 to exclude.
+PRINT Equate to Line Printer device address (normally X'62'); equate to 0 to exclude.
 PRINT2 Same as above; used if a second line printer is on the system.
 MAG1 Equate to Magnetic Tape #1 device address (normally X'85'); equate to 0 to exclude.
-MAG2 MAG3 Same as above; used if more than one magnetic tape is on the system.
-MAG4 CAS1 Equate to Cassette Tape #1 device address (normally X'45'); equate to 0 to exclude.
-CAS2 CAS3 Same as above; used if more than one cassette tape is on the system.
-CAS4 DSKCTL Equate to Disc Controller device address (normally X'B6'); equate to 0 to exclude.
-SELCH Equate to Selector Channel device address (normally X'F0'); equate to 0 to exclude.
+MAG2 MAG3 MAG4 Same as above; used if more than one magnetic tape is on the system.
+CAS1 Equate to Cassette Tape #1 device address (normally X'45'); equate to 0 to exclude.
+CAS2 CAS3 CAS4 Same as above; used if more than one Cassette tape is on the system.
+DSKCTL Equate to Disc Controller device address (normally X'B6'); equate to 0 to exclude.
+SELCHM Equate to the device address of the Selector Channel attached to the mag tape controller; Equate to 0 if no mag tape on the system.
+SELCH Equate to the device address of the Selector Channel attached to the disc controller; Equate to 0 if no disc on the system.
 DSC1 Equate to disc file #1 device address (normally X'C6'); equate to 0 to exclude.
-DSC2 DSC3 Same as above; used if more than one disc file is on the system.
-DSC4 TTY2 Equate to TTY device address if more than one TTY is on the system.
+DSC2 DSC3 DSC4 DSC5 DSC6 DSC7 DSC8 Same as above; used if more than one disc file is on the system.
+TTY2 Equate to TTY device address if more than one TTY is on the system.
 Equate to 0 to exclude.
-SPENT1 Equate to device address of special device; used for adding special drivers to system; equate to 0 if no SPENT2 special drivers are to be added.
-COPY Equate to 1 to include the COPY utility in DOS; equate to 0 to exclude.
+SPENT1 SPENT2 SPENT3 SPENT4 Equate to device address of special device; used for adding special drivers to system; equate to 0 if no special drivers are to be added.

+Equate to 1 to include the COPY utility in DOS; equate to 0 to exclude.
+COPY is desirable.
+For random processing a small physical record size is more time efficient.

 Equate to maximum number of logical units allowed in system (must be from 1 to 16).
+NUMLGU

-NUMLGU PHSRCL Equate to the desired physical record in size for DOS logical disc I/O operations (must be 256, 512, 768, or 1,024).
-For systems with sequential processing applications a large physical record size is desirable.
-For random processing a small physical record size is more time efficient.
-NUMCYL Equate to the number of cylinders available on a disc file (must be 200 or 400 cylinders).
-NUMSEC Equate to the number of sectors per cylinder on disc (must be 0 for 48 sectors/cylinder, or 1 for 96 sectors/cylinder).
-Equate to 1 if the Processor is an INTERDATA Model 74, otherwise equate to 0.
-MOD74 Equate to X'400' if the Processor in an INTERDATA Model 50, otherwise equate to 0.
-MOD50
+Equate to the desired physical record in size for DOS logical disc I/O operations (must be 256, 512, PHSRCL 768, or 1,024).
+For systems with sequential processing applications a large physical record size sectors/cylinder).

+Equate to the number of cylinders available on a disc file (must be 202 or 407 cylinders).
+NUMCYL for MH(R), DH(R), and MHU(R).
+Equate to 0 to exclude.

+Equate to the number of sectors per cylinder on disc (must be 0 for 48 sectors/cylinder, or 1 for 96 NUMSEC